gitarthasarma/GraphQL-API/README.md

 # GraphQL API

-This is a simple graphql api created for shopkeepers to store invoice details.
+This is an api created for shopkeepers to store invoice details built using GraphQL library of nodejs.

 ## Technology used